 In the tree protection scheme, the entire ODN (trunk segment and branch segments) is protected against failure.
-As explained in 9.3.2.1, the OLT and ONUs may support line protection and/or client protection.
-The protection modes supported by an ONU is queried using the aOnuProtectionCapability (0xDB/0x09-00) attribute (see 14.4.9.1) and a specific mode is selected using the aOnuConfigProtection (0xDB/0x09-01) attribute (see 14.4.9.2).
+As explained in 2.5.2.1, the OLT and the ONUs may support line protection and/or client protection.
+The ONU's supported protection modes supported by an ONU can be gueried using the aOnuProtectionCapability (0xDB/0x09-00) attribute (see 14.4.9.1) and a specific mode can be selected using the aOnuConfigProtection (0xDB/0x09-01) attribute (see 14.4.9.2).